 The Square, 53-55 Victoria Square, Bolton BL1 1RZ

-The Charity is largely self-funding thanks to the success of our established trading company.
-A voluntary Board of Trustees, made up of representatives of our local statutory, community and business partnerships, and our service users, works closely with senior staff members, to ensure the effective financial and strategic management of the charity.
+A voluntary Board of Trustees, made up of representatives of our local statutory, community and business partnerships, and our service users, works closely with senior staff members, to ensure the effective financial and strategic management of the Charity.

 Many of our existing services, and those currently being developed, are the product of existing or emerging partnerships with a wide range of organisations.
 These take various forms but all are highly prized.